ashleysommer/sanic-synchro-ctx/README.md

 * Works with Python 3.8 and greater.
 * Works with Sanic v21.9.0 and greater.
 * If you are installing the redis library separately, use aioredis >= 2.0
+* If you have sanic-ext installed, you must use Sanic-Synchro-CTX as an extension (see simple example below).

 ## Usage